-The law provides for access to a court to file lawsuits seeking damages for or cessation of human rights violations.
-The constitution provides for administrative procedures to correct, as well as judicial remedies to redress, wrongs.
-Civil court orders were mostly well enforced.
+The law provides for access to a court for lawsuits seeking damages for or cessation of human rights violations.
+The constitution provides for administrative procedures and judicial remedies to redress wrongs.
+Civil and criminal court orders were mostly well enforced.

-The constitution provides for freedom of expression, including for the press, and the government generally respected these rights.
-An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for the press.
+The constitution provides for freedom of expression, including for members of the press and other media, and the government generally respected this right.
+An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of expression, including for members of the media.

-The government did not restrict or disrupt access to the internet or censor online content, and there were no credible reports the government monitored private online communication without appropriate legal authority.
-According to the International Telecommunication Union, 31 percent of individuals used the internet in 2016.
+The government did not restrict or disrupt access to the internet or censor online content, and there were no confirmed reports the government monitored private online communication without appropriate legal authority.

 There were no government restrictions on academic freedom or cultural events.